Codty/Codty/README.md

 - 👋 Hi, I’m @Codty
 - 👀 I’m interested in Basketball
-- 🌱 I’m currently learning statistics and financial
+- 🌱 I’m building clawtalk
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ help agi
-- 📫 How to reach me e
+- 📫 How to reach me Codty1@outlook.com
+- profile: carluo.com

 <!---
 Codty/Codty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.